arthurmauvezin/devops-course/slides/docker.md

 ### Création d'une image

-A Dockerfile is a file which describre how an image should be created.
+A Dockerfile is a file which describe how an image should be created.

 ```dockerfile
 FROM ubuntu